acsone/wms/docs/docker-dev.md

 And you can work as you want on any of them by changing the `DB_NAME`.

+### Extra dev docker composition

+You might want to customize your docker composition like adding a container or setting specific ports.
+For this use `docker-compose.override.yml` file which will always be loaded unless `-f` option of docker-compose is used.

 ### Extra dev packages

 You might want to use additional python packages while developing (eg: pdbpp, ipdb, etc).